neuroinformatics-unit/course-swc-timeseries-analysis-2023/README.md

 This repo contains materials for the course Timeseries analysis in Python (2023) at the Sainsbury Wellcome Centre.

-It contains material for attending the course, and also all materials for the production of course figures / animations for those interested.
+It contains material for attending the course as well as all materials for the production of course figures / animations.

 ## Materials related to attending the course: